finos/FDC3/docs/api/api-spec.md

 The one exception is the `default` channel.
 Because apps are automatically added to the `default` channel, the message routing behavior is different in order to prevent poor user experiences from unexpected context behavior.
 The behavior for the `default` channel is:

-- All broadcasts (`fdc3.broadcast` when the app is on default, or `default.broadcast`) update the `default` context
+- All broadcasts (`fdc3.broadcast` when the app is on default, or `defaultChannel.broadcast`) update the `default` context
 - `fdc3.addContextListener` will NOT receive context events when the app is joined to the `default` channel
-- Explicit listening on the `default` channel through `default.addContextListener` and calling `default.getCurrentContext` will return context updates for the channel.
+- Explicit listening on the `default` channel through `defaultChannel.addContextListener` and calling `defaultChannel.getCurrentContext` will return context updates for the channel.

 #### Examples